gridstack/gridstack.js/doc/README.md

 - `column` - Integer > 0 (default 12) which can change on the fly with `column(N)` API, or `'auto'` for nested grids to size themselves to the parent grid container (to make sub-items are the same size).
 See [column](http://gridstackjs.com/demo/column.html) and [nested](http://gridstackjs.com/demo/nested.html)
 - `class`?: string - additional class on top of '.grid-stack' (which is required for our CSS) to differentiate this instance
 - `disableDrag` - disallows dragging of widgets (default: `false`).
-- `disableOneColumnMode` - Prevents the grid container from being displayed in "one column mode", even when the container's width is smaller than the value of oneColumnSize (default value of oneColumnSize is 768px).
-By default, this option is set to "false".
 - `disableResize` - disallows resizing of widgets (default: `false`).
 - `draggable` - allows to override draggable options - see `DDDragOpt`. (default: `{handle: '.grid-stack-item-content', appendTo: 'body', scroll: true}`)
 - `dragOut` to let user drag nested grid items out of a parent or not (default false) See [example](http://gridstackjs.com/demo/nested.html)